U.S. National Parks

 Credit: Pixabay

-9 Nonprofits that Benefit the National Parks
+9 Nonprofits for the Environment and the National Parks

 National Park Service

 Become a National Park VIP, or Volunteers in the Park.
 Volunteer positions range from campground hosts to visitor center volunteers.
-Volunteers with 250 hours per year get a NPS annual park pass.
+Volunteers with 250 hours per year get an NPS annual park pass.
 Some opportunities include complimentary campsites.

 National Parks Conservation Association